-Shelly, a Registered Nurse specializing in Interventional Radiology, assumed her difficult periods were the norm.
-“I’ve always experienced heavy bleeding and a lot of cramping during my cycle,” said Shelly.
+Shelly, a registered nurse specializing in interventional radiology, assumed her difficult periods were the norm.
+“I’ve always experienced heavy bleeding and a lot of cramping during my cycle,” Shelly said.
 “But it got to the point where I was actually permitted to stay home from work for the first three days of my period.
 I was very anemic and tired all the time.
 I basically had to force myself to get things done.”

 After two miscarriages and developing a heart murmur because of long-standing anemia, Shelly wondered if her symptoms were something more serious.
 “It wasn’t until my late twenties that I was diagnosed with uterine fibroids at a routine gynecological check-up.”

 It’s reported that uterine fibroids are exceedingly common.
-A staggering 80-90% of African American women and 70% of Caucasian women will develop uterine fibroids by age 50.
-This risk only increases with factors such as having a family history, low vitamin D levels, and obesity.1
+Up to 80% of women develop uterine fibroids by age 50.1 This risk only increases with factors such as increasing age, having a family history, and conditions like obesity.1

 “I had several fibroids of different sizes throughout my uterus,” Shelly clarified.
 “I was offered every single treatment option except one.”
 Shelly’s doctor made her aware of options that ranged from hormonal medications like Lupron to surgical interventions such as a hysterectomy but didn’t tell her of another less invasive yet highly effective option—uterine fibroid embolization (UFE).